 Adding Battery Extensions to Your Battery Backup

-If 3,000 watts of power isn’t enough, but a powerwall is too much, there is another option.
-Customers can add Goal Zero Tanks to their Yeti and HIK.
+If 3,000 watts of power isn’t enough, but a Powerwall is too much, there is another option.
+Customers can add Goal Zero Tanks to their Yeti.

 The Tank is a lead-acid backup battery that can connect to the Yeti.
 Each Tank adds 1,250 watts of power.